eddiewebb/hugo-resume/README.md

 Projects are added to one of 2 subfolders of `creations` or `contributions`.
 The difference indicates your role as originator or colaborator.
 Use `hugo add projects/TYPE/name-of-project.md` to leverage the proper archetype.

 ### Publications
-Similar to projects, creste them under `publications`.
-INclude any papers, speaking engagemnents, articles, etc.
+Similar to projects, create them under `publications`.
+Include any papers, speaking engagements, articles, etc.

 ### Template params